3MFConsortium/spec_displacement/3MF Displacement Extension.md

 | z | **ST\_Number** | required |   | Z-component of the normalized displacement vector. |
 | @anyAttribute | | | | |

 The \<normvector> element defines the direction where the displacement is applied.
-The \<normvector> element MUST be normalized by the producer so the module of the displacement vector is 1.0.
+The \<normvector> element MUST be normalized by the producer so the modulus of the displacement vector is 1.0.
 Consumers SHOULD accept non-normalized vectors but normalize them before applying.

 **x, y, z** - The X, Y and Z components of the normalized vector group.

-The normalized vectors MUST point to the triangle's outer hemisphere of the triangle.
+The normalized vectors MUST point to the outer hemisphere of the triangle.
 The scalar product of a normalized displacement vector to the triangle normal MUST be greater than 0.

 Normalized displacement vectors MUST be linearly interpolated to spread the displacement map along a surface.
 All interpolated vectors MUST be normalized before being applied.